Willow Rose Rehabilitation and Healthcare Center Ratings & Violations

 To ensure an Illinois nursing home patient’s health and well-being is maintained, the nursing staff is required to notify the physician of any change in their condition.
 This notification ensures the resident receives the best care, medication, therapy and medical treatment to maintain or improve their health.
 Unfortunately, many nurses fail to take appropriate measures and inform the patient’s doctor when there has been a significant decline in their health, injury or inability, refusal to take medications.
-Rosenfeld Injury Lawyers have represented residents who were neglected, mistreated or abused while residing at Illinois nursing facilities like Willow Rose Rehab.
+Rosenfeld Injury Lawyers LLC have represented residents who were neglected, mistreated or abused while residing at Illinois nursing facilities like Willow Rose Rehab.

 Willow Rose Rehabilitation and Healthcare Center